-Fatigue is a feeling of being tired all the time that can interrupt or stop you from doing everyday activities.
-There are at least four areas of life that fatigue can have an impact on:
+Fatigue is a feeling of being tired all the time that can interrupt or stop you from doing daily tasks.
+Fatigue can affect:

 - How you feel physically – for example, having no energy and finding it hard to remember things

-- How you deal with day to day tasks – for example you may feel pressure to complete tasks at work so you may not take any breaks to try and get everything done
+- How you deal with day to day tasks – for example, you may feel pressure to complete tasks at work so you may not take any breaks to try finish all of your work

-- Thoughts and feelings relating to you being ill – for example, having anxiety about getting ill again
+- Thoughts and feelings relating to you being ill – for example, worrying about getting ill again

 - Thoughts and Beliefs about how you are managing your fatigue and your recovery – for example “I must push myself harder otherwise I am going to lose my job”